ibm-cloud-docs/language-translator/translating-documents.md

 ### Subtitle formats (Beta)
 {: #supported-file-formats-subtitles}

-Translation of the following subtitle (or caption) formats is Beta functionality:
+Translation of the following subtitle (or caption) formats is beta functionality:

 -   SubRip: `.srt`
 -   SubViewer: `.sbv`